adaltas/node-nikita/src/docker/volume_create.coffee.md

 ## Options

 * `boot2docker` (boolean)
   Whether to use boot2docker or not, default to false.
 * `driver` (string)
   Specify volume driver name.
 * `label` (string|array)
   Set metadata for a volume.
 * `machine` (string)
-  Name of the docker-machine. __Mandatory__ if using docker-machine
+  Name of the docker-machine, required if using docker-machine.
 * `name` (string)
   Specify volume name.
 * `opt` (string|array)
   Set driver specific options.

+## Callback parameters

+* `err`
+  Error object if any.
+* `status`
+  True is volume was created.

 ## Example